chrysophylax/vardi/README.md

 # vārdi

 vārdi ('words' in Latvian) is a 0-operand stack-based virtual machine using an 8-bit opcode format.
+I haven't used Ruby much lately so this will do as a bit of practice.

 I know so very little about this so I thought it'd be a fun exercise.

+run
+* Download the project using git clone
+* chmod +x vm.rb
+* ./vm.rb helloworld.ex